-The Lead Agency must allow for in-home care (i.e., care provided in the child's own home) but may limit its use (98.16(i)(2)).
-Will the Lead Agency limit the use of in-home care in any way?
-No \boxtimes Yes.
-It that a cked, what limits will the Lead Agency set on the use of in-home care?
-Check all a.
+4.1.5 The Lead Agency must allow for in-home care (i.e., care provided in the child's ow 'n home) but may limit its use (98.16(i)(2)).
+Will the Lead Agency limit the use of in-home care in any way? □ No. Yes.
+If checked, what limits will the Lead Agency set on the use of in-home care?
+Check all that apply. a.
 Restricted based on the minimum number of children in the care of the provider to meet the Fair Labor Standards Act (minimum wage) requirements.
-Describe: Click or tap here to enter text . b.
+Describe: N/A ☑ b.
 Restricted based on the provider meeting a minimum age requirement.
 Describe: The provider must be 18 years of age or older. c.
 Restricted based on the hours of care (i.e., certain number of hours, non-traditional work hours).
-Describe: Click or tap here to enter text. d.
+Describe: N/A d.
 Restricted to care by relatives.
 (A relative provider must be at least 18 years of age based on the definition of eligible child care provider (98.2)).
-Describe: Click or tap here to enter text. e.
-Restricted to care for children with special needs or a medical condition.
-Describe: In-home care is restricted to care for children with special needs or a medical condition, and the sibling(s) of qualifying child. f.
-Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.
-Describe: Click or tap here to enter text.
+Describe: N/A